 By the end of summer into early autumn of 2018 the dozens of differing shaped soil beds were showing signs of life, abundant in green.
 But now that spring 2019 is nearly here, a kaleidoscope of colour, scents, patterns and textures will be unveiled within the red brick and natural stone border of the walled garden.

 Imaginative wild flower beds evoke nostalgia

 The gardening team worked with landscape designer Tom Stuart-Smith on the Estate to create floral displays akin to the Victorian style.
-We were already witnessing wild flower growth in September last year (pictured).
+Our exclusive use venue in Scotland was already witnessing wild flower growth in September last year (pictured).
 Tall grasses and plants blended in close-nit harmony as species stumbled into one another to create a medley of colour and style.
 The benefit of time has allowed these flowers to mature into different heights and shapes giving a sense of freedom and disarray to the structured square beds.
 That contrast in itself is the romantic lure of the wild flower garden…

 Thriving veg patches encourage healthy eating

 There’s no doubting a spectacular Castle which has welcomed guests since its origins as a mansion house would’ve ever offered anything less than fine dining.
 But we all know that centuries ago the extravagant food served in castles was far from healthy.
 The phrase ‘fine dining’ has in recent years resolutely rediscovered its meaning.